jenilprince/python-programs/README.md

-# python-programs
+# Python Programs
-These are some Python programs
+This repository contains a collection of Python programs and mini-projects I wrote while learning Python.
+It includes beginner to intermediate-level code for practice, reference, and fun!